patricklam/plam.new-webpage/content/post/20241002-september-photos.md

 .meta { color: yellow; }
 </style>

 I always say that counting is hard.
 Anyway, by the way I count it, I processed about the same number of photos in September as in August, but not really, because I rejected some of the photos in previous months.
 Anyway, I got rid of a doozy of a set: the day on the boat with [Petrel Station](https://www.thepetrelstation.nz/) resulted in 982 photos, consuming 11GB.
+I kept 72 of those 982 photos.
+(Technically, I keep them all, but mark rejected photos).

 I removed 8 sets from the queue and added 7 sets, so definitely ahead, especially since the added sets should be easy.